 Increasing critical awareness.
 This technique is applied in a correct response situation to increase critical awareness in the students.
 Questions like, How would you justify it?
 Why do you assume so?
-How does it of increasing cri stify his respor
+How does it happen? are helpful in asking the responding student to justify his response for the purpose of increasing critical awareness in him.